 Instead, before going to the interview, think of the ways that your disability actually made you a better employee.
 Perhaps your blindness made you extra careful with meticulous work.
 Maybe the fact that you're using a wheelchair made you more creative in completing day-to-day tasks.
 Highlight these facts and assure the potential employer that you can complete the tasks assigned to you despite your disability.

 Remember, you are not your disability.
 When answering questions like this, answer them as any other professional would.
 Your disability isn't your career, so don't be afraid to make that distinction.

 If you are a person with a disability, chances are there may have been times when you had to forgo a full-time job.
 You may have been hospitalized due to health problems or unable to work due to ongoing medical treatments.

 Whatever the reason is, it's important to explain these gaps in your employment history during your interview.
 Make it clear that you had to stop working due to your circumstances and not lack of interest.
 Explain that you're fully prepared to be working again and committed to fulfilling all your tasks despite the challenges you may face.
 Show the interviewer that you're optimistic about starting work and wow them with your upbeat attitude.

 What if the interviewer asks an illegal question?

 The Americans with Disability Act prohibits employers from asking about your disability, the nature of your disability, and its severity.
-However, if you find yourself in a situation where the potential employers ask an illegal question about your disability, do not confront them angrily.
-Instead, maintain your cool and calmly explain that you’re not comfortable answering the question.
+However, if you find yourself in a situation where the potential employers ask disability-related questions that are illegal, do not confront them angrily.
+Instead, maintain your cool and calmly explain that you're not comfortable answering the question.
 You can ask them about the underlying reasons for that question and address those instead.